-The Japanese had a newspaper for propaganda purposes.
-In the paper, the Japanese reported their victories.
-Once in the paper they made the mistake that they had evacuated Guam because it was no longer of strategic importance.
+The Japanese had a newspaper for propaganda purposes, and in the paper, the Japanese reported their victories.
+Once in the paper they made the mistake and stated that they had evacuated Guam because it was no longer of strategic importance.
 The prisoners knew that it was only a matter of time until the Philippine Islands would be liberated.
 Daniel and the other POWs were excited by the good news because they knew it meant the United States was winning the war.

 Daniel soon learned that the camp at Davao was going to be closed because the Filipino guerrillas were having success against the Japanese.
 In addition, the Americans were getting closer to the Philippines.
-Because of these two situations, the Japanese ordered all prisoners to Manila for shipment to other Japanese controlled territories.
+Because of these two situations, the Japanese ordered most of the prisoners to Manila for shipment to other Japanese controlled territories.

 The prisoners were ordered to pack up all the farm equipment.
 While this was being done, an American officer in the rope factory walked up to the only guard and jumped him.
 He next began to beat the guard over the head with a small iron pipe.
 The other prisoners were caught totally off guard.
 The guard was screaming for help but could not be heard.
 The officer grabbed the guard's gun and was going to shoot him.
 The gun was not loaded and the guard was able to escape.